vishal-1408/KRYPTOZ/README.md

 <hr>

 # What is it?
-Chat rooms application with end-to-end encryption.
-This project uses the methodology suggested in WhatsApp technical paper for implementing the end-to-end encryption functionality.
+A Chat room service that provides end-to-end encryption and puts user privacy above all.
+This project uses a similar protocol as the signal protocol to provide end-to-end encryption to it's end users.

 # Sneak Peak